sumopool/bitcoin-block-parser/README.md

 Fast optimized parser for the bitcoin `blocks` data with UTXO tracking.

+⚠️ The API is still evolving and should not be considered stable until release `1.0.0`

 ## Features
 - Parses blocks into the Rust bitcoin [`Block`](bitcoin::Block) format for easier manipulation
-- Tracks whether any `TxOut` in a `Transaction` is spent or unspent
+- Can track whether any `TxOut` in a `Transaction` is spent or unspent
-- Tracks the `Amount` of every `TxIn` for calculating metrics such as fee rates
+- Can track the `Amount` of every `TxIn` for calculating metrics such as fee rates
+- Or implement your own custom multithreaded [`BlockParser`](crate::BlockParser)
-- Uses memory-optimizations, multithreading, and filters to provide the best performance
+- Uses many optimizations to provide the best block parsing performance

 ## Requirements / Benchmarks
 - You must be running a [non-pruning](https://bitcoin.org/en/full-node#reduce-storage) bitcoin node (this is the default configuration)